teknolista/teknolista/README.md

 ## <img src="https://raw.githubusercontent.com/teknolista/teknolista/main/assets/hand-waving.gif" width="30px">&nbsp; Hi there!

 <p align="justify">Welcome to my developer page on GitHub!
 My name is <b>Raul Bras</b> and I live in this surreal country we call <a href="https://en.wikipedia.org/wiki/Brazil">Brasil</a>.
 I have a degree in information technology (computer science), and I work in the business intelligence segment as a <i>full-stack web developer</i>.
-In my free time, I like to study new programming languages and code machine learning using Python.</p>
+In my free time, I like to study new programming languages and code machine learning using Python and C++.</p>

 ## 🔰&nbsp; The [NeoBASIC 4GL](https://github.com/neobasic) Project